-You can fish in the nearby La Plata River , but success rates are only fair.
+- Fishing: Some fish in the nearby La Plata River , but success rates are only fair.

-The road continues up the canyon for 8 miles to the Kennebec Pass Scenic Overlook parking lot at 11,600 feet.
+- Scenic Driving: The road continues up the canyon for 8 miles to the Kennebec Pass Scenic Overlook parking lot at 11,600 feet.
 The last few miles are 4WD, and the last 2 miles have steep dropoffs.
-Your reward will be outstnding panoramic views of the La Plata Mountains and other, more distant ranges.
+Your reward will be outstanding panoramic views of the La Plata Mountains and surrounding distant ranges.

-La Plata Canyon is very popular in the summer.
-From Durango, go 12 miles west on U.S. Highway 160.
+From Durango, CO: Travel 12 miles west on U.S. Highway 160.
 Turn north on County Rd.
-124 at Hesperus (which has a convenenience store/gas station and a post office, as well as a restaurant) and go 5 miles.
+124, La Plata Canyon Road, at Hesperus.
+The campground is located 5 miles up County Rd 124.
+The small town of Hesperus has a convenience store/gas station and a post office, as well as a restaurant.

 The paved road turns to gravel at the National Forest boundary.
 Access to campgrounds is by 2WD gravel road, but, soon thereafter, the road becomes 4WD.